hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 ## Example Usage (from an Azure Platform Image)

 This example provisions a Virtual Machine with Managed Disks.
-Other examples of the `azurerm_virtual_machine` resource can be found in [the `./examples/virtual-machines` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/virtual-machines)
+Other examples of the `azurerm_virtual_machine` resource can be found in [the `./examples/virtual-machines` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/virtual-machines)

 ```hcl
 variable "prefix" {